 Among these is the famous 'Cava Ispica', 13 kilometres long and with evidence of occupation during various times in history: there are caves that were inhabited by the Sicules in the Bronze Age; the Christian catacombs of the late Roman Empire (4th-5th century AD); the rock frescoes of the "Grotto of the Saints"; and the ruins of the Byzantine church of St. Pancrati.

-Also remarkable is the catacomb of Larderia, an underground cemetery which contains over 400 graves.
+The catacomb of Larderia is also remarkable, an underground cemetery which contains over 400 graves.
 Along the valley there are hundreds of natural caves carved into the rock.
 Many of these caves are close together and linked by tunnels in the rocky walls.

 Also famous and of historical interest is the so-called Sicano Castle, built into the rock and a veritable fortress carved into a limestone cliff that plunges steeply down over 30 metres.
 It presents a series of excavations of prehistoric, early Christian and medieval rock art, although partially destroyed and difficult to read.